ash-project/ash/documentation/topics/advanced/reactor.md

 The behaviour of the `undo_action` is action specific:

-- For `create` actions, the `undo_action` should be the name of a `destroy` action with no specific requirements.
+- For `create` actions, the `undo_action` should be the name of a `destroy` or `update` action with no specific requirements.
 - For `update` actions, the `undo_action` should also be an `update` action which takes a `changeset` argument, which will contain the `Ash.Changeset` which was used to execute the original update.